 The metal chassis gives the Blue Ember a premium feel that—while hefty—is anything but cumbersome.
 Its desaturated blue and ash-gray color scheme looks great and goes well with the grill.
 While the absence of knobs and buttons may be odd if you’re coming from something like the Yeti X USB mic, basic controls like gain can be adjusted from an interface.

 When speaking into the microphone, keep the capsule parallel to your face as it picks up sound from directly in front of the grill, rather from the top like the Shure SM58.
 If you forget which side is the front, just remember to keep the embossed Blue logo facing you.
 Proper positioning maximizes off-axis noise rejection, improving clarity.

-What you need to use the Blue Ember
+Do you need extra equipment to use the Ember XLR?